 Covering chimneys with fire code-appropriate caps remains an effective way of keeping raccoons from nesting.

-Thinning overgrown shrubs, removing woodpiles, and fixing holes which lead under porch areas also reduces the chances of a raccoon infestation.
+Thinning overgrown shrubs, removing woodpiles, and fixing holes that lead under porch areas also reduces the chances of a raccoon infestation.

 Batzner Pest Control uses insight on raccoon biology and behavior to approach raccoon control humanely and effectively with the following steps: